shopware/docs/guides/plugins/plugins/checkout/payment/add-payment-plugin.md

 ### Identify your payment

 You can identify your payment by the entity property `formattedHandlerIdentifier`.
-It shortens the original handler identifier \(php class reference\): `Custom/Payment/SEPAPayment` to `handler_custom_sepapayment` The syntax for the shortening can be looked up in [Shopware\Core\Checkout\Payment\DataAbstractionLayer\PaymentHandlerIdentifierSubscriber](https://github.com/shopware/platform/blob/v6.3.4.1/src/Core/Checkout/Payment/DataAbstractionLayer/PaymentHandlerIdentifierSubscriber.php).
+It shortens the original handler identifier \(php class reference\): `Custom/Payment/SEPAPayment` to `handler_custom_sepapayment`.
+The syntax for the shortening can be looked up in [Shopware\Core\Checkout\Payment\DataAbstractionLayer\PaymentHandlerIdentifierSubscriber](https://github.com/shopware/platform/blob/v6.3.4.1/src/Core/Checkout/Payment/DataAbstractionLayer/PaymentHandlerIdentifierSubscriber.php).